awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 For Amazon EC2 Auto Scaling, there are two primary process types: `Launch` and `Terminate`\.
 The `Launch` process adds a new Amazon EC2 instance to an Auto Scaling group, increasing its capacity\.
 The `Terminate` process removes an Amazon EC2 instance from the group, decreasing its capacity\.

 The other process types for Amazon EC2 Auto Scaling relate to specific scaling features:
 + `AddToLoadBalancer`—Adds instances to the attached load balancer or target group when they are launched\.
+For more information, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](autoscaling-load-balancer.md)\.
 + `AlarmNotification`—Accepts notifications from CloudWatch alarms that are associated with the group's scaling policies\.
+For more information, see [Dynamic scaling for Amazon EC2 Auto Scaling](as-scale-based-on-demand.md)\.
 + `AZRebalance`—Balances the number of EC2 instances in the group evenly across all of the specified Availability Zones when the group becomes unbalanced, for example, a previously unavailable Availability Zone returns to a healthy state\.
 For more information, see [Rebalancing activities](auto-scaling-benefits.md#AutoScalingBehavior.InstanceUsage)\.
 + `HealthCheck`—Checks the health of the instances and marks an instance as unhealthy if Amazon EC2 or Elastic Load Balancing tells Amazon EC2 Auto Scaling that the instance is unhealthy\.
 This process can override the health status of an instance that you set manually\.
 For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.
++ `InstanceRefresh`—Terminates and replaces instances using the instance refresh feature\.
+For more information, see [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.
 + `ReplaceUnhealthy`—Terminates instances that are marked as unhealthy and then creates new instances to replace them\.
+For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.
 + `ScheduledActions`—Performs the scheduled scaling actions that you create or that are created by the predictive scaling feature of AWS Auto Scaling\.
+For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](schedule_time.md)\.

 ## Choosing to suspend<a name="choosing-suspend-resume"></a>